GoodnessJames/simple_shell/README.md

 The simple shell program allows command input, execution, and effective error handling for invalid commands.
 The simple shell when invoked displays a prompt ready to accept input from the user and after execution, the prompt is displayed again.

 ### Basic Terminologies used in the Simple Shell Program
 - **Commands:** These are specific instructions given to the CLI (shell) to perform an action.
-A few examples of shell commands include pwd, ls, cd, etc.
+A few examples of shell commands include pwd (present working directory), ls (list files and directories), cd (change directory), etc.
 - **Arguments:** Arguments are additional pieces of information provided to a shell program to modify its behavior.
 Arguments follow the commands and are separated by spaces.
-Example: ls -l (The -l argument tells the `ls` command to display detailed information about files and directories).
+Example: `ls -l` (The -l argument tells the `ls` command to display detailed information about files and directories).

+The two commands handled by the program include **executable commands** and **shell built-in command**. **Executable commands** are commands that are programs or scripts stored as separate files on the system.
+They are compiled or interpreted by the operating system or associated software to perform specific tasks.
+On the other hand, **shell built-in** commands are part of the shell itself and are executed directly within the shell's environment.
 - **Options:** Options are also known as flags.
 Options/flags are special types of arguments that modify the behavior of a command.
 They start with a hyphen or double hyphen and are often preceded by a single letter or word.
-Example: rm -i (interactive removing of a file).
+Example: `rm -i` (interactive removing of a file).
 - **Prompt:** A prompt is a message or symbol displayed to the user to indicate that the system is ready to receive input.
 It typically appears as a text string or a specific character sequence at the beginning of a new line.

 A typical prompt in a UNIX-like system looks like this: `eva@DESKTOP-U7IC46B:~$`

 ### Key Functionalities of the Simple Shell:
-- Displays a prompt ": ) " and waits for user input.
+- Displays a prompt `":) "` and waits for user input.
-- Runs all commands of type "executable program" (ls and /bin/ls).
+- Runs all executable commands using their relative or absolute paths  (ls and /bin/ls).
 - Runs the following built_in commands: exit, env, setenv, and unsetenv.
 - Handles commands with arguments.
 - Handles the PATH global variable.